 Meet the Wall Lizards

 The Wall Lizards, Podarcis muralis, are a frequently seen and popular part of the Undercliff ecology.
-Research by the University of Oxford using the mitochondria of the animals has discovered that this long standing population originates from Italy.
-Debate persists as to whether this is the northernmost limit of their natural range or that they represent captive animals that have escaped or been introduced and then naturalised.
+Research by the University of Oxford using the mitochondria of the animals has discovered that this long-standing population originates from Italy.
+Debate persists as to whether this is the northernmost limit of their natural range or whether they represent captive animals that have escaped or been introduced and then naturalised.

-The VBG lizards are usually heard before they are seen, scuttling through the leaf litter in the Mediterranean Garden.
-On sunny days they bask in the sunshine or hunt insect prey on the south facing slopes, especially in the Arid Garden.
+The Ventnor Botanic Garden lizards are usually heard before they are seen, scuttling through the leaf litter in the Mediterranean Garden.
+On sunny days they bask in the sunshine or hunt insect prey on the south-facing slopes, especially in the Arid Garden.

 - Adults up to 20 cm in length (including tail).

 - Very long tail: 2/3 of overall length.

 - Colour is highly variable: generally brown or grey or green.

-- Pattern is highly variable: prominent black spots, mottling or stripes.
+- The pattern is highly variable: prominent black spots, mottling or stripes.

-- Markings: Tail is brown, grey or rust in colour.
+- Markings: The tail is brown, grey or rust in colour.
 May also have light bars on the sides.
-Belly region has six rows of large, rectangular scales that are generally reddish, pink, or orange.
+The Belly region has six rows of large, rectangular scales that are generally reddish, pink, or orange.
 May also have dark markings on the throat.

 - Head is larger and limbs longer than native Common Lizards.

 Non-native species.
 Found in several areas of England.
-Native range includes mainland Europe and the Netherlands.
+The native range includes mainland Europe and the Netherlands.